TBye101/MagicalLife/Performance Notes.md

 * Message IDs can be reordered so that the most used have lower numbers
 	* Protobuf-net uses less data to transmit smaller numbers (int8 vs int16 vs ...)

-	NOTE TO ME: TRY SORTING THE TASK LIST OF ALL TASKS, NOT JUST THE COMPATIBLE ONES AND SEE IF IT CANT BE SEEN YET OR SOMETHING.